 Saturday, April 6th 12:00-6:00pm

 Sunday, April 7th 12:00-6:00pm

 In this immersion/training, we invite yoga teachers, therapists, those in the healing professions, and curious yogis to explore how trauma lives in the body and how yoga can assist in healing.
 We will discuss the prevalence of trauma, practice trauma informed yoga, and gain an accessible understanding of the science of trauma and learn how yoga can be a powerful tool to support those who have experienced trauma to heal.

 This training is ideal for:

-Book: We encourage you but not required, prior to the workshop to read Overcoming Trauma through Yoga by David Emerson and Stephanie Covington
+Book: We encourage, but do not require, that prior to the workshop you read Overcoming Trauma Through Yoga by David Emerson and Stephanie Covington

-Whitney Ingram E-RYT200 RYT500 has been a yoga practitioner since 2007 and a teacher since 2012.
+Whitney Ingram E-RYT200 RYT500 has been a yoga practitioner since 2007 and a yoga teacher since 2012.
 Whitney is a co-teacher for Jala Yoga’s YTT offerings as well as an ambassador for the Prison Yoga Project.
-As a seasoned yoga practitioner and survivor of trauma her yoga offerings are authentic
+As a seasoned yoga practitioner and survivor of trauma, her yoga offerings are authentic,

 having come to understanding the concepts from a place of embodiment to theory.
 Her story has been featured in Mantra Magazine, Yoga Journal, and Prison Yoga Project. whitneyingramyoga.com